Analysis, forecasting and system identification of a floating offshore wind turbine using dynamic mode decomposition: Introduction

 In the strive of containing the global temperature increase under 2$^\circ$C below pre-industrial levels, as set by the Paris Agreement \cite{falkner2016paris}, most countries have committed to reaching the goal of \textit{net zero emissions} by 2050, meaning that all the greenhouse gas emissions must be counterbalanced by an equal amount of removals from the atmosphere.
 To reach this critical and ambitious task for sustainable growth, the decarbonization of our society is a key aspect that passes through the decarbonization of energy production \cite{nastasi2022, IEA2021}.
 The shift from fossil fuels to renewable sources for power production is to be considered the fundamental step in the process.
 Power generation is, in fact, responsible for 30\% of the global carbon dioxide emissions at the moment.
 In 2018, the European Union set intermediate targets of 20\% of energy obtained from renewable resources by 2020 and 32\% by 2030, the latter has been raised to 42.5\% (with the aspiration of reaching 45\%) by amending the Renewable Energy Directive in 2021 \cite{EURenewableEnergyDirective}.
 Reaching the mentioned targets means almost doubling the existing share of renewable energy in the EU.

 Wind energy technology has been identified as one of the most promising ones, along with photovoltaic, for power production from renewable sources.
 Several growth scenarios predict a prominent role of wind power, exceeding the 35\% share of the total electricity demand by 2050 \cite{prakash2019future}, representing a nearly nine-fold rise in the wind power share in the total generation mix compared to 2016 levels.
 Offshore wind energy production has a bigger growth potential compared to its onshore counterpart.
 The reasons are connected to fewer technical, logistic, and social restrictions of the former.
 Offshore installed turbines may exploit abundant and more consistent winds, helped by the reduced friction of the sea surface and the absence of surrounding hills and buildings \cite{Konstantinidis2016}.
 In addition, offshore wind farms benefit a greater social acceptance, a minor value of their occupied space, and the possibility of installing larger turbines with fewer transportation issues than onshore \cite{pustina2020, pustina2023, lopez2022}.
 The 2023 Global Offshore Wind Report predicts the installation of more than 380 GW of offshore wind capacity worldwide in the next ten years \cite{council2020global}.
-The exponential growth of the sector passes through the possibility of realizing floating offshore plants, enabling the exploitation of sea areas with deeper water that make fixed-foundation turbines not a feasible/affordable solution (indicatively deeper than 60 m).
-The main advantage of exploiting deep offshore sea areas relies on the abundant and steady winds characterizing them.
-One of the main limiting factors in the reduction of the levelized cost of energy (LCOE) of advanced floating offshore wind turbines (FOWTs) is the current size and cost of their platforms.
-Its reduction, alongside the development of advanced moorings, improved control systems, and maintenance procedures is among the most impacting technical goals research activities are focusing on.
-The power production by FOWTs presents additional challenges compared to the fixed wind turbine counterpart (on- or offshore) which are inherent to their floating characteristic that adds six degrees of freedom to the structures.
-Nonlinear hydrodynamic loads, wave-current interactions, aero-hydrodynamics coupling producing negative aerodynamic damping, and wind-induced low-frequency rotations are among the main causes of large amplitude motions of the platform.
-These are in turn causes of a reduction in the average power output of the power plant and of an increase in the fluctuations of the produced power.
-Both quantity and quality of the power production are affected and the structure and all the components (blades, cables, bearings, etc.) also suffer increased fatigue-induced wear from non-constant loadings \cite{mcmorland2022} (about 20\% of operation and maintenance costs come from blade failures \cite{Florian2015} and almost 70\% of the gearbox downtime is due to bearing faults \cite{deazevedo2016}).